Honey Glazed Chicken Kabobs

 We grill all summer long and get in a burger rut.
-A simple marinade makes for one memorable meal you’ll want to repeat again and again!
+A simple chicken marinade recipe makes for one memorable meal you’ll want to repeat again and again!

 I was entertaining my book club earlier this month and always need to have a theme for my spread.
-Our reading selection was set in 4 regions, the Middle East, Greece, London and San Francisco.
-I made Mediterranean beef kabobs along with these not so traditional, yet irresistible, honey glazed chicken kabobs.
+Our reading selection was set in 4 regions, the Middle East, Greece, London, and San Francisco.
+I made Mediterranean beef kabobs along with these not-so-traditional, yet irresistible, grilled chicken shish kabobs.

 Marinating chicken infuses flavor deep into the meat along with tenderizing.
 A fabulous chicken marinade can change boring chicking into an extraordinary entree.
 Beware, when marinating shrimp or chicken, as you can over-marinate, making your protein mushy.

 Six hours or even overnight should be fine for these chicken shish kabobs.
 Feel free to shake up what you skewer in addition to the chicken.
 The hubby would prefer no pineapple, but I was happy to eat his share!
 If Thai is your thing, check out this fabulous grilled chicken with an Asian twist.

 Grilling chicken takes some extra finesse as you definitely want to avoid dry, overcooked meat!
 These tips will help you be a grilling pro!